DevOpsWithAlii/simple-java-docker/README.md

 # simple-java-docker
 A simple java app that runs on docker.

-- Runs on Docker
-- Docker Commands...
-- Projects
+- # Dockerfile

-- # use openjdk 17 as a base image
+# use openjdk 17 as a base image
 - FROM openjdk:17-jdk-alpine

 # set the working directory